The Intrusion Prevention Systems called Snort has become very popular so here is some information that may be of useful to readers.

-The other method used by an IPS creates a baseline of all the normal activity on the network.
-Any time something seems unusual against this baseline, the system reacts – the way it reacts, for example, silently log, block or drop the packet, depends on how the IPS has been configured.
+The other method used by a IPS is creates a baseline of all the normal activity on the network.
+Any time something seem unusual against this baseline the system reacts – the way it reacts, for example silently log, block or drop the packet, depends on how the IPS has been configures.
 A problem with this type of IPS is that it causes a lot of false alarms which can be a problem if you have set up so that packets are dropped.

 - Traffic analysis

 - Packet logging – can be checked by system admin